-This topic applies to: ✓ .NET Core 2.1 SDK and later versions
+This article applies to: ✓ .NET Core 2.1 SDK

 A .NET Core Global Tool is a special NuGet package that contains a console application.
 A Global Tool can be installed on your machine on a default location that is included in the PATH environment variable or on a custom location.

 If you want to use a .NET Core Global Tool:

 - Find information about the tool (usually a website or GitHub page).

 - Check the author and statistics in the home for the feed (usually NuGet.org).